blackmacaroon/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a)
-Constant  O(1)
+Linear O(n)
-the runtime is unaffected by the size of the input
+the runtime shrinks/grows at the same rate as the input

 b)
 Logarithmic O(log n)